Want to save money by using Canadian drug stores?

 - Look for the Provincial Pharmacy License number on the website and call the corresponding Provincial Regulatory Authority to verify the legitimacy of the license.
 See www.napra.org for a list of the Canadian Provincial Regulatory Authorities)

-- Look for toll free phone numbers call them and ask to speak to a pharmacist to answer your questions and check prices
+- Find toll-free phone numbers – call them and ask to speak to a pharmacist to answer your questions and check prices

 - Look for the CIPA Certification Seal as an added verification of quality

 - Make sure the pharmacy requires a valid prescription from your doctor – many bogus Web sites do not require this (i.e. SPAM and pop-up ads)

 - Make sure the pharmacy requires your patient medical history or profile be completed before ordering